Iram Ecran Village 3840x2160Iram Ecran Village 3840x2160

 Map and programme distributed at the entrance.

-Restauration: Food-trucks on site and restaurants on the snowfront.
+Catering: Food-trucks on site and restaurants on the snow front.

-Organiser: IRAM, with the support of the Hautes-Alpes Department and the commune of Dévoluy.
+Organiser: IRAM, with the support of the Hautes-Alpes department and the Dévoluy commune.